 Tea Journeys, Lapsang Souchong Tea also known as 'smoked tea' was the first black tea in history, originating from The Wuyi Mountains region of Fujian, China.
 It's best enjoyed on its own and although its taste is challenging to some, it's too unique to pass up.

-As the first black tea in history, Lapsong Souchong is extremely popular all over the world, especially in the western countries.
 The secret to its significance lies in its drying process that was established during the Qing era.
 The leaves are placed in special bamboo baskets over pinewood fires to smoke-dry.
-This method came to be as the conventional drying methods of tea leaves were abandoned in favour of deliberately set up fires in order to speed up the drying process and meet the production demands.
+Smoke -drying tea leaves became the most conventional drying method.
+Speeding up the drying process to meet the tea production demands.

 It acquired the reputation of being one of the most assertive teas in terms of its flavour.
 The production process to make Lapsang Souchong Tea uses smoke-drying over pine needle fires to develop the distinctive pungent smokey aroma and the edgy smokey taste.

 Whilst there is some scientific research indicating that tea may offer various health benefits, please note that all the information provided on this website is for informational purposes only.
 It should not be regarded as a replacement for medical advice, and it is not intended to be utilized as the primary method for treating any medical conditions or health concerns.